nginxinc/nginx-amplify-doc/amplify-guide.md

  * Checking NGINX configuration syntax
  * Checking SSL certs and configuration (currently not implemented)

-Local settings are accessible via the 'Settings' icon that can be found when the pullout tray for a particular system is extended.
+Local settings are accessible via the "Settings" icon that can be found when a particular system's tile is extended to the right.

 Local settings override corresponding global setting on a per-object basis.
-E.g. if you'd generally want to monitor your NGINX configurations for everything but specific systems, you can uncheck them in the their local settings menu.
+E.g. if you generally prefer to monitor your NGINX configurations for everything but specific systems, you can uncheck them in the their local settings menu.

-## Metrics and metadata
+## Metrics and Metadata

-Most metrics will be collected by the agent without requiring the user to perform any additional setup (for troubleshooting see section "What do I need to get the Agent reporting metrics?" above).
+Most metrics will be collected by the Amplify Agent without requiring the user to perform any additional setup (for troubleshooting see section "What to Check if Amplify Agent Isn't Reporting Metrics" above).

 Some additional metrics for NGINX monitoring will only be reported if NGINX configuration file is adjusted accordingly.
-See section "Additional HTTP metrics" below, and pay attention to Source and Variable fields in metric descriptions that follow.
+See section "Additional HTTP Metrics" below, and pay attention to Source and Variable fields in metric descriptions that follow.

-### OS metrics
+### OS Metrics

  * Agent
    * **amplify.agent.status**